 (1) The Instrument permits a reporting issuer to use notice-and-access to send proxy-related materials to beneficial owners.
-Notice-andaccess cannot be used for sending proxy-related materials relating to meetings of investment fund reporting issuers.
+Notice-and-access cannot be used for sending proxy-related materials relating to meetings of investment fund reporting issuers.
 However, it can be used for all other types of meetings.

-When using notice-and-access for the first time, a reporting issuer must file on SEDAR+ the notification of meeting and record dates at least 25 days before the record date for notice, i.e., the abridgment provisions in section 2.20 do not apply.
+Prior to using notice-and-access for the first time, a reporting issuer must provide advance notice as specified in subsection 2.7.2 of the Instrument.

 We also encourage issuers to consider what additional methods of advance notice are appropriate.
 For example, an issuer could consider a special purpose mailing to its retail beneficial owners in advance of the first meeting for which notice-and-access is used.